Animated shorts from Pixar and Disney for fun discussions of values, ethics, and feelings.> more

 In addition, as my college friend pointed out, pop culture can help youth to discuss important social issues with peers.
 Talking about social issues with peers can be daunting, particularly if a youth knows that his/her viewpoint is not necessarily shared by the majority of his/her peers.
 Referencing a television show, movie, song or website can help youth express their opinions to others.

-I hope that you will explore this website and consider how Imagine-RE can help your religious education program - whether it's discussing religion or social justice with The Simpsons, encouraging tweens in social action with Harry Potter, or using Minecraft to process youth visits to other worship homes.
+I hope that you will explore this website and consider how Imagine-RE can help your faith development program - whether it's discussing religion or social justice with The Simpsons, encouraging tweens in social action through wizarding, or using Minecraft to process youth visits to other worship homes.

 Sunday school in a whole new way!
 Imagine the possibilities!